macadox/issueTrackerAPI/README.md

 # Issue Tracker

 IssueTracker makes it simple for software teams to plan day-to-day tasks while keeping the larger team goals in view.
 It provides functionalities to track and approve project completion by releasing smaller milestones (user stories) and meeting acceptance criteria.
+Team members are assigned and made responsible for delivery of each of those milestones.

 ## Demo
 Demo accessible at: https://issue-tracker-mokninski.herokuapp.com/home